 Are you a Dominant or submissive, eager to make the BDSM lifestyle a 24/7 agreement?
 Maybe you already have a contract, but you now want a full-time dynamic.
-Total Power Exchange relationships, or TPE, are sometimes seen as the ultimate goal.
+Total Power Exchange relationships, or TPE relationships, are sometimes seen as the ultimate goal in a BDSM lifestyle.
 While they can enhance your role as Dom or sub, making the switch isn’t easy.
-This online guide will show you the TPE meaning, help you to avoid the most common mistakes, and you’ll also see some examples of how to make it work.
+This online total power exchange relationship guide will show you the TPE meaning, help you to avoid the most common mistakes, and you’ll also see some examples of how to make it work.

 Who is a TPE Relationship Agreement Good For?

 The Dominant should already be showing they respect their sub, and uphold the “safe, sane, consensual” principles of BDSM.
-And the submissive should be mentally stable, and not using TPE as an excuse to be made weak.
+The submissive should be mentally stable, and not using TPE as an excuse to be made weak.
 After all, the sub can still make some of their own decisions and choices, if the Dom allows them to.

 Can Online BDSM Relationships Be TPE?

-Online relationships most definitely can be Total Power Exchange, but to a degree.
+Online relationships can definitely be Total Power Exchange, but to a degree.
 Even though the sub gives up all their power, it will be hard for the Dom to exercise complete control over their sub’s life from a distance.
 In these kinds of relationships, TPE will be more of a mindset, and the Dom will have to be extra diligent in finding ways to incorporate it into their lives.

-You can also check out my guide for online and long-distance BDSM relationships here to give you some examples.
+For more information and examples, check out my guide for online and long-distance BDSM relationships.

 Examples of Total Power Exchange in relationships